 Culture Is Built Top Down AND Bottom Up

-The impact of good leadership in Corporate America on culture can not be overstated.
+No leader should underestimate the impact of good leadership on company culture.
 The reality is your company has a culture, whether you’re aware of it or not.
-This includes unstated rules of engagement such as holding meetings where everyone has their laptops open, rituals such as taking new employees out to lunch on their first day, and accepted but harmful forms of behavior such as gossiping.
+This includes unstated rules of engagement — like holding meetings where everyone has their laptops open — rituals like taking new employees out to lunch on their first day, and accepted but harmful behaviors like gossiping.
 There is a wide spectrum from positive to negative.

 In every organization, there are the people who create the culture — executive leadership and influential team members — and the people who accept the culture — usually everyone from middle management and below.

-However, if you’re not intentional as a leader about shaping your culture, it will be shaped for you, and most likely in a way that doesn’t lead to better employee engagement, retention, and satisfaction.
+However, if you’re not intentional about shaping your culture, someone else will shape it for you.
+That rarely leads to better engagement, retention, or satisfaction.

 Leading By Example

-A good leader will be intentional about shaping a culture that allows their team to thrive.
-A great one will lead by setting a clear and visible example.
+A good leader is intentional about shaping a culture that allows their team to thrive.
+A great one leads by setting a clear and visible example.

-This doesn’t mean that leaders have to be naturally outgoing, charismatic, and funny.
-In fact, with the right attitude, every leader can (and should) promote the culture they want to be embraced by their company by recruiting the right culture ambassadors and following suite.
+This doesn’t mean leaders have to be naturally outgoing, charismatic, and funny.
+In fact, with the right attitude, every leader can — and should — promote the culture they want their company to embrace.
+The key is recruiting the right culture ambassadors and following suit.

 Here are some examples:

-• If you want meetings to start on time, you should show up promptly or even early.
+- If you want meetings to start on time, show up promptly or even early.

-• If you want people to feel celebrated on their birthday, you can sign a card or send a Slack message.
+- If you want people to feel celebrated on their birthday, sign a card or send a Slack message.

-• If you want a culture of fun, you need to show up to events like team building activities ready to dive in first.
+- If you want a culture of fun, show up to team building activities ready to dive in first.

-We recently hosted corporate team building events for two very different teams whose leadership led by example in beautiful ways
+We recently hosted events for two very different teams.
+In both cases, leadership led by example in a beautiful way.

 Enthusiasm Is Contagious

-During the two days we spent with this lively gang, we came to learn who the co-founders were, and it turns out they were the most goofy, most energetic participants of all!
+During the two days we spent with this lively gang, we discovered who the co-founders were.
+As it turns out, they were the most goofy, most energetic participants of all!

-Whether they understood it or not, by jumping in and being the first to participate in a fully immersive way, they were leading by example.
-They were simply wanting to have fun themselves, and their team followed with enthusiasm.
+They may not have thought of it that way.
+However, by jumping in first and going fully immersive, they were leading by example.
+They simply wanted to have fun — and their team followed with enthusiasm.

 With Age, Comes Wisdom, Not Boredom

-The second team we mentioned consisted of a more seasoned team of bioscience professionals.
-These were the senior leaders of a well-known, successful company who hired us to host a team building activity as part of a larger off-site retreat.
+The second team consisted of a more seasoned group of bioscience professionals.
+These were the senior leaders of a well-known, successful company.
+They brought us in to host a team building activity as part of a larger off-site retreat.

-We had our reservations about Senior Vice Presidents getting fully immersed with party-style board games, but from the moment the event started, these leaders were all in.
-We barely got our explanations out before each group dove into the team building activities with fervor.
+Honestly, we had our reservations about Senior Vice Presidents diving into party-style board games.
+However, from the moment the event started, these leaders were all in.
+We barely got our explanations out before each group dove into the activities with fervor.

-It turns out that “all in” is one of this company’s mantras and it was clear this group understood that having fun is a great opportunity to create memories and bond with each other.
+As it turns out, “all in” is one of this company’s mantras.
+This group clearly understood that having fun creates real opportunities to build memories and bond with each other.

 After all, a cohesive leadership team is an effective one.